-- Ensuring that Preceptorship remains a positive and supportive experience, sharing best practice within and outside of the organisation. - Supporting the Delivery of an educational training and support program for Preceptees, including evaluation and audit aligned to any national standard requirement - Act as an advocate and role model providing pastoral support. - Ensuring that there are relevant support mechanisms/resources in place to support the Preceptee and Preceptor.
-This includes Preceptorship paperwork, training and Preceptorship programmes. - Providing verbal and written feedback to Ward Managers, Team Leaders, Matrons and Heads of Nursing on individual progress, - Working clinically with Preceptees if appropriate. - Keeping contemporaneous records of the Preceptees progress. - Ensuring preceptorship is operating within the Department of Health framework (2010), Health Education England Standards (2017), NMC Principles of Preceptorship (2020) and National Preceptorship Framework (2022).
-AHP National preceptorship policy due late summer 2023
+• Ensuring that Preceptorship remains a positive and supportive experience, sharing best practice within and outside of the organisation.

+• Supporting the Delivery of an educational training and support program for Preceptees, including evaluation and audit aligned to any national standard requirement

+• Act as an advocate and role model providing pastoral support.

+• Ensuring that there are relevant support mechanisms/resources in place to support the Preceptee and Preceptor.
+This includes Preceptorship paperwork, training and Preceptorship programmes which will be circulated in advance all preceptees.

+• Providing verbal and written feedback to Ward Managers, Team Leaders, Matrons, AHP leadership and Heads of Nursing on individual progress,

+• Working clinically with Preceptees if appropriate.

+• Keeping contemporaneous records of the Preceptees progress.

+• Ensuring preceptorship is operating within the Department of Health framework (2010), Health Education England Standards (2017), NMC Principles of Preceptorship (2020) and National Preceptorship Framework (2022).
+AHP National Preceptorship Framework and Standards (2023)

-6.7 Ward Managers / Team Managers / AHP Team Leaders have responsibility to:
+6.7 Ward Managers / Team Managers / AHP Team Leaders have responsibility to;